superhu4/bibledelight/content/plans/daily-office.md

 - [LectServ](https://www.lectserve.com) – Minimal and straightforward site that provides the ACNA Civil or ACNA Liturgical daily lectionary and Sunday lectionary.

+## Reflections on the Daily Office

+- [Designed to be Read: The Architecture of the ACNA Daily Office Lectionary](https://anglicancompass.com/designed-to-be-read-the-architecture-of-the-acna-daily-office-lectionary/) – Helpful explanation of the ACNA Daily Office

 Chad Brooks shares his use of the Daily Office:

 {{< youtube 4k1OrwI45BM >}}